pnp/pnpcore/docs/articles/contributor/readme.md

 # The PnP Core SDK model

 The model in PnP Core SDK is what the SDK users use to interact with Microsoft 365: it defines the model classes (e.g. List), their fields (Title, Description,...) and the their operations (e.g. Get).
-This model has a public part (interfaces) and an implementation (internal, partial, classes).
+This model has a public part (interfaces) and an implementation (internal, partial classes).
 In order to translate the model into respective SharePoint REST and/or Microsoft Graph v1.0 or beta queries the model needs to be decorated with attributes.
-These attributes drive the needed API calls to Microsoft 365 and the serialization of returned responses (JSON) into the model. **As a contributor extending and enriching the model is how you provide functionality to the developers that will be using this SDK**.
+These attributes drive the needed API calls to Microsoft 365 and the serialization of returned responses (JSON) into the model. **As a contributor, extending and enriching the model is how you provide functionality to the developers that will be using this SDK**.

 ![SDK overview](../../images/sdk%20overview.png)

 ## Where is the code?

-The PnP Core SDK is maintained in the PnP GitHub organization: https://github.com/pnp/pnpcore.
+The PnP Core SDK is maintained in the PnP GitHub repository: https://github.com/pnp/pnpcore.
 You'll find:

 - The code of the PnP Core SDK in the `src\sdk` folder
 - Examples of how to use the PnP Core SDK in the `src\samples` folder
+- The source of the documentation you are reading right now in the `docs` folder

 ## General model principles

-The model design principles are agnostic to whether the model will be populated via a SharePoint REST or Microsoft Graph call and therefore starting here to understand the general model principles is advised.
+The model design principles are agnostic to whether the model will be populated via a SharePoint REST or Microsoft Graph call, and therefore starting here to understand the general model principles is advised.
 Once you understand the model design principles you can learn more about how to decorate the model to work with either SharePoint REST and/or Microsoft Graph.
-Below picture gives an overview of the used classes in the model based up on the Team model implementation:
+Below picture gives an overview of the used classes in the model based on the Team model implementation:

 ![Model overview](../../images/model%20overview.png)